 Phishing is an attack on user data that is online, including login credentials, credit card numbers, emails, passwords.
-These attacks usually happen when victims are duped into opening an email or a text that looks very similar to creditable ones they receive.
+These attacks usually happen when victims are duped into opening an email or a text that looks very similar to the creditable ones they receive.
 These scams usually mimic online resources like reputable banks, credit card companies, phone bill payments, anything!

 How do these scams find you?

-Often these emails will make it seem like they have sensitive information.
-A common scam is pretending to be the Internal Revenue Service (IRS) where there is information that can be sensitive and private to most people.
+Often, these emails will make it seem like they have sensitive information.
+A common scam is pretending to be the Internal Revenue Service (IRS), where there is information that can be sensitive and private to most people.

 Types of Phishing

 Spear Phishing (no not fishing you’re thinking of)

 - This scam is usually direct to a specific company or individuals.
 Scammers often garner personal information about their subjects through social media and other outlets.